pnp/syntex-samples/docs/articles/Deploying-Models.md

-# Deploying SharePoint Syntex Models
+# Deploying Microsoft Syntex Models

-SharePoint Syntex Models typically are deployed to document libraries across your tenant.
+Microsoft Syntex Models typically are deployed to document libraries across your tenant.
 This can be done by using the Content Center site, but this can also be done using [PnP PowerShell](https://pnp.github.io/powershell/) as explained in this article.
-If you want to work with SharePoint Syntex models via code then check out the [Working with SharePoint Syntex](https://pnp.github.io/pnpcore/using-the-sdk/syntex-intro.html) support for [PnP Core SDK](https://aka.ms/pnp/coresdk).
+If you want to work with Microsoft Syntex models via code then check out the [Working with SharePoint Syntex](https://pnp.github.io/pnpcore/using-the-sdk/syntex-intro.html) support for [PnP Core SDK](https://aka.ms/pnp/coresdk).

 ## Listing the available models in a Content Center

-To get an overview of the models added to the current SharePoint Syntex Content Center site use the [Get-PnPSyntexModel](https://pnp.github.io/powershell/cmdlets/Get-PnPSyntexModel.html) cmdlet:
+To get an overview of the models added to the current Microsoft Syntex Content Center site use the [Get-PnPSyntexModel](https://pnp.github.io/powershell/cmdlets/Get-PnPSyntexModel.html) cmdlet:

 ```PowerShell
 Connect-PnPOnline -Url "https://contoso.sharepoint.com/sites/yourContentCenter"